 In the Georgian period (which encompasses Regency), you often see fancy embroidered buttons on various garments--justaucorps, waistcoats, and breeches.
-Obviously, these are embroidered on cloth; there are also plenty of examples of plain ones, especially towards the end of the 18th century and beginning of the 19th.
-But how do you take the cloth and turn it into a flat button without visible stitches?
-It's really not difficult, and how else are you going to have buttons covered in the same silk as your waistcoat?
+For those of us who prefer plainer garment, there are also plenty of examples of plain ones--especially towards the end of the 18th century and beginning of the 19th.
+Obviously, these are embroidered on cloth...but how do you take the cloth and turn it into a flat button without visible stitches?
+It's really not difficult, and how else are you going to have buttons covered in the same silk as your coat or waistcoat.

 |Mariner's Cuff on a Coat.
 1785-1790|

 I should also probably add that if your covering fabric is a fulled wool, you shouldn't need to cover the raw edges with another disk--just pull it into a short shank and secure.
-But better safe than sorry (sorry in this case involving buttons popping off and being lost).
+But better safe than sorry.

-Ideally the circle of covering fabric should be just wide enough to wrap around your blank and let the raw edges barely touch on the back side of the button.
+- Covering fabric, roughly double the diameter of the blank.
+It should be just wide enough to wrap around and have the edges barely touch.

-This should show why it's important a non-fraying material be used to cover the back side of the button--there is nothing else stopping the stitches from being pulled loose...and since your shank stitches to secure the button to your garment go through this...you can see why it could end in tears.
+This should show why it's important a non-fraying material be used to cover the back side of the button--there is no hem to support the edge and stop the stitches from being pulled loose...and since your shank stitches to secure the button to your garment go through this piece...it needs to be sturdy.

 https://prinnystaylor.wordpress.com/2011/09/30/stitches-as-used-by-tailors-in-1800/ A post describing the stitches used in 18th century tailoring, from a book (The Tailor) dating to 1801.
 Cloth covered buttons are at the bottom.